How To Make Pastry

 You can make pastry from wholemeal plain flour or from white plain flour, or indeed a mix of the two.
 This is just personal preference.
 Wholemeal flour is nutty and has more texture and flavour.
 I especially like wholemeal flour with vegetable and cheese based quiches.

 The key to good pastry is keep everything cool, work quickly and do not ‘overwork’ the pastry dough.
+Start by running your hands under sold water to cool them down.

 To make enough for a flan or quiche